ErikKalkoken/go-dhook/README.md

 - Automatically respects Discord rate limits
 - Prevents rate limit escalation when rate limited
 - Message validation
-- Safe for concurrent use by multiple goroutines.
-- Full support of Discord embeds
 - Build-in logging
 - Configurable client
+- Full support of Discord embeds
+- Named colors
 - Unit tested

 You can add this library to your current Go module with this command: